Wakoma/Lokal/README.md

 `hosts/` file.
 Add/remove any desired services in `vars:services` list.
 The `lokal` service is mandatory
 - it would not make much sense without it.

-## Installation
+### Installation

-Installation scripts are indempotent.
-If run multiple times then thay try to update the service.
-You can either install all services defined in `hosts` file using the most simple command
+Once you have ansible setup on your local machine and a server ready (preferably using `prepare.yml`) then you can start using the main `playbook.yml` that by default installs all services defined in `hosts` file in `services` variable.
 ```bash
 ansible-playbook -i hosts/<your-host-file> playbook.yml
 ```